atlarge-research/FPGA_tutorials/101/02_fp_addition/README.md

 vitis_hls -f run_hls.tcl -tclargs 1
 ```

-In the `proj_integer_addition/solution1/syn/report/int_add_array_csynth.rpt` report we notice that:
+In the `proj_fp_addition/solution1/syn/report/fp_add_array_csynth.rpt` report we notice that the loop is pipelined, but, differently than the integer case,
+the Initiation Interval is now 4, resulting in a total execution time of 4,002 clock cycles. **Why is this the case?**

+This is due to a loop carried dependency, that occurs when a (statement in a) loop iteration depends on (a statement in) a different iteration of the same loop.
+As reported in the `vitis_hls.log`:

+TODO: continue describing the loop carried dependency and how to solve it. --> Accumulation interleaving

-- the resulting frequency is lower than before, due to a higher complexity in the design (2.438ns which is ~410 MHz)
+- the resulting frequency is lower than before, due to a higher complexity in the design (3.36ns which is ~297 MHz)
 - in this case, the latency to execute the program is 1,002 clock cycles.
 - in this case, the synthesized program requires 130 LUTs, 45 Flip-Flops, and 1 BRAM.
 In particular, the BRAM is used to store the input array (Note: in the memory subsection of the report you can note how the compiler has optimized the datatype given that it knows the actual numbers that will be stored)